djava387/jenkins-ansible-challenge/README.md

 #### Conclusion

-By following these steps, anyone should be able to start using Jenkins to automate builds and deployments.
+These steps enable the creation of a Jenkins server via an Ansible Playbook, allowing the use of Jenkins for automating builds and deployments.

 ---